Table of Contents:

 4. Sewing weight + rotary cutter

-Perfect for fine, slippery, or stretch fabrics.
+Perfect for fine, slippery, or stretchy fabrics.

 Whatever method you choose: